America McCutchen Drennan: Wilmina School for Girls

-On January 8, 1884, the Wilmina School for Girls was opened with four pupils, three girls and the little boy, Shozo San.
+On January 8, 1884, the Wilmina School for Girls (now Osaka Jogakuin University) was opened with four pupils, three girls and the little boy, Shozo San.
 By June, seventeen pupils were enrolled.
 For some reason, the English-speaking teacher, Drennan's interpreter, was removed, and Drennan was left with no one in the house who could speak to her in English.
 As she only knew a few Japanese words, she was forced to govern chiefly by signs.
 The need of more room was of even greater necessity than an interpreter, but it was some time before a new school building was erected to accommodate the rapidly increasing patronage.
 It was finished and they moved into it on May 19, 1887.
 From this time, under her management, the school not only paid all expenses, including teachers' salaries, and for all needed furniture and repairs, but at the close of the year, paid a small sum into the treasury of the mission.

 The following year, she enrolled 45 boarding pupils and 105 day pupils.
 She began a night class for men in the spring of 1887 on Dojima Island this being one of the many small islands into which the city of Osaka is divided by the two rivers and numerous canals which pass through it.
 She had a large number of pupils every night studying the Bible after English lessons.
 She was at this place the night that the school building was burned, on February 8, 1888.
 She was not permitted to continue work at this place very long on account of the accumulation of school duties, caused by the sickness and retirement of Miss Renzer from the school.
 There was a fine prospect for building up a good church at Dojima.
 The Baptists took it soon after Drennan left.

 Drennan lost everything by the fire, but she had many influential friends, who secured her a home in the city where she lived as their guest, and the next week after the fire, she resumed her school work.
 By this fire, the school was well advertised, so that there were more day-pupils than before, and notwithstanding the great loss sustained and the want of room which compelled her to give up some of her boarders, it was more than self-sustaining.
 She kept a strict financial record of the school's standing.
 Drennan's school work in Osaka ended in 1888.